VicDominguez/EnhanceNet-Code/README.md

 - This reference implementation does not reflect the runtime performance of our model and is not suitable for runtime benchmarks.

+- This version adds API suport using Flask for use in servers.
+  Non API version is provided [here](https://github.com/VicDominguez/EnhanceNet-Code/tree/27c7f0659befd8aacdb76f0c612332269aa5a51e)

 For any questions, comments or help to get it to run, please don't hesitate to